 Founded by Royal Charter in 1541 by King Henry VIII, Christ College truly values its ancient heritage and history.

-The modern Christ College is a co-educational, boarding and day independent school catering for pupils aged 7 - 18 years.
+The modern Christ College is a co-educational, boarding and day independent school catering for students aged 7 - 18 years.

-The community is a small and secure one, with pupils fully supported in all they do; the school is justly proud of its consistently high academic results and the strong relationships between pupils and staff.
+The community is a small and secure one, with students fully supported in all they do; the school is justly proud of its consistently high academic results and the strong relationships between pupils and staff.

-A Level results are strong each year, enabling the majority of pupils to go on to their first-choice university.
-Pupils go on to a great variety of course such as Engineering at Oxford; Psychology in Durham; Medicine in Cardiff, and Economics at the LSE.
+A-Level results are strong each year, enabling the majority of students to go on to their first-choice university.
+Students go on to a great variety of course such as Engineering at Oxford; Psychology in Durham; Medicine in Cardiff, and Economics at the London School of Economics (LSE).
 Courses in Design, Art, Languages, Law, and Business are also popular choices.

-Education beyond the narrow requirements of examinations is a key part of being a Breconian; pupils learn teamwork, initiative, and independence - in the classroom and outside the curriculum.
-A full and varied programme of music, drama, and sport gives pupils every opportunity to explore their talent and develop confidence.
+Education beyond the narrow requirements of examinations is a key part of being a Breconian; students learn teamwork, initiative, and independence - in the classroom and outside the curriculum.
+A full and varied programme of music, drama, and sport gives students every opportunity to explore their talent and develop confidence.